Time 2 Count aims to help pupils enhance their basic skills in maths and numeracy while boosting their self-confidence and self-esteem.

 Inspire the future workforce with a Workplace Visit

 We know lots of organisations love the idea of Time 2 Count but cannot commit to the ongoing weekly volunteering.
-As an alternative, why not help inspire the future workforce by hosting a workplace visit?
+As an alternative, why not help inspire the future workforce by hosting a workplace visit.
 We’re looking for companies who can host a visit for primary school pupils.
 Give them a tour of your workplace or introduce them to staff from a variety of departments.
 Visits can take place at any time throughout the academic year and we can provide supporting PR.
-If you have any queries, please email Ciara Mulgrew.
+If this is not possible, why not help us develop a library of online resources that will help pupils understand the many job roles and workplaces around Northern Ireland.
+This could be through storyboards outlining staff careers, a short video of different staff members explaining their role/career path or a virtual tour.
+If you have any queries, please email Ciara Mulgrew or call 07467 147805.

 - Time 2 Count flyer